gkjpettet/roo/README.md

 To quit a REPL session type `CTRL-C` or `CTRL-D` or `CTRL-X` (depending on your operating system).
 Or you can simply use the global `quit` statement.

+### 4. Load the binary project

+To simplify getting started with the project, I have also included the project saved in Xojo's binary file format.
+This can be found in `/binary project/roo-cli.xojo_binary_project`.
+Simply launch this is Xojo 2019 Release 1.1 or later and you're good to go.

 ## Extras

 You'll notices that this repo has an `extras/` folder which contains goodies additional to the source code.
 These are detailed below: